 - Sugar.
 This one isn’t necessary though packets of yeast will say to mix some sugar into the warm water and then add the yeast.
 If I know my yeast is fine, I don’t even bother with sugar or proofing.
 I consider sugar to be optional, though, if you’re making a sweeter bread like brioche, you should add sugar.

 - Salt.
 From what I’ve read, 2% of the weight of the flour is needed, though I’ve found it too be a bit too salty for me.
 Or maybe I’m just doing my math wrong.

 - Leavener.
 Yeast or baking powder.
 I’ve only used yeast so far, and done it on cold days, so my dough hasn’t risen much.
 But I don’t think it’s the yeast’s fault.
 I’ve found this article on lifehacker to be the most useful.

 Easy, right?
 It’s even easier with a stand mixer and dough hook.
 I’ve heard that, with bread, the sky’s the limit with what you can do and add.
-My family isn’t adventurous, so I’ve just been working on brioche (which adds butter, eggs, and milk), but keep picking the coldest days to get it to rise.
-Seriously, it’s Southern California and should have hit the 80s in May, but it was chilly most of the month.
+My family isn’t adventurous, so I’ve just been working on brioche (which adds butter, eggs, sometimes sugar, and milk), when the weather is agreeable and provides a warm enough day so I don’t have to turn on the heat or use the oven to get a decent rise.

 So there you have it.
 A basic list of ingredients for cakes, cookies, and bread.
 The best thing is, even if you have just a small amount of one thing, it’s relatively easy to tweak the amounts to fit the ratios since ratios are based on weight.